 No judicial decisions, decisions of administrative tribunals or decisions by the Australian Information Commissioner were made that have had, or may have, a significant impact on the operations of the IGT.

-The IGT office consists of a small number of staff and seeks to provide a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
+The IGT, as a small office, seeks to promote a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
 The nature of the work provides for a clear sense of achievement and satisfaction in performing an important community function.
-However, given the office’s small size and specific skill requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression will generally occur in the wider public service/professional environment.
+However, given the office’s small size and specific skill requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression will generally occur within the wider public service/professional environment.
 Staff are encouraged and supported to provide their best performance while in the service of the IGT.

 The Performance Management System is based on an annual performance cycle with a formal annual review and an informal half-yearly review.

-The IGT has utilised the design features and infrastructure of the Treasury Performance Management System in its own system.
-An important feature is transparency in the process used by the Executive in measuring performance and communicating to each individual staff member.
-All staff report directly to the Deputy IGT.
-Within a very small office environment, monitoring and assessing performance on an individual basis is relatively direct.
-Comparative analysis is also considered for individuals against inter‑agency benchmarking where this is appropriate.
+The IGT has been utilising the design features and infrastructure of the Treasury Performance Management System in its own system.
+An important feature is transparency in the process used by the Executive in measuring performance and communicating to each staff member.

-At 30 June 2014, there was one permanent SES employee engaged under an employment agreement and one under a determination.
+At 30 June 2015, one permanent SES employee was engaged under an employment agreement and one under a determination.

 |SES Band 1||189,757||220,540|